Data modeling in Azure Cosmos DB for NoSQL

 Embed data

-When you start modeling data in Azure Cosmos DB try to treat your entities as self-contained items represented as JSON documents.
+When you model data in Azure Cosmos DB, treat your entities as self-contained items represented as JSON documents.

 For comparison, let's first see how we might model data in a relational database.
 The following example shows how a person might be stored in a relational database.

 The strategy, when working with relational databases, is to normalize all your data.
 Normalizing your data typically involves taking an entity, such as a person, and breaking it down into discrete components.
 In the example, a person might have multiple contact detail records, and multiple address records.
-Contact details can be further broken down by further extracting common fields like a type.
-The same applies to address, each record can be of type Home or Business.
+You can further break down contact details by extracting common fields such as type.
+The same approach applies to addresses.
+Each record can be classified as Home or Business.

-The guiding premise when normalizing data is to avoid storing redundant data on each record and rather refer to data.
+The guiding premise when normalizing data is to avoid storing redundant data in each record and instead refer to data.
 In this example, to read a person, with all their contact details and addresses, you need to use JOINS to effectively compose back (or denormalize) your data at run time.

 SELECT p.FirstName, p.LastName, a.City, cd.Detail